BlockVisors/REALX/README.md

 ## 1. Decentralized Storage 🕵️‍♂️

-We had a big problem of storing REI NFT images and metadata becouse of decentralized Dapp we can't keep detail on server.
+We had a big problem of storing REALX NFT images and metadata becouse of decentralized Dapp we can't keep detail on server.

 ### Solution :-

-We used IPFS to store REI NFT Images and metadata which will be decentralized and we web3.storage to upload images and metadata from UI.
+We used IPFS to store REALX NFT Images and metadata which will be decentralized and we web3.storage to upload images and metadata from UI.

 ## 2. Indexing onchain data